Engineering & Construction Technologies

-The engineering technologies fields are challenging and well-paying and have evolved into high-tech industries.
-There are numerous employment and transfer opportunities for graduates with an Associate in Applied Science degree in the engineering technology fields.
+The engineering and construction technologies fields are challenging and well-paying and have evolved into high-tech industries.
+There are numerous employment and transfer opportunities for graduates with an Associate in Applied Science degree in the engineering and construction technologies program area.

 You will be provided with current technology and comprehensive training.
-All aspects of both programs are taught using a combination of classroom instruction with hands-on application.
+All aspects of our programs are taught using a combination of classroom instruction with hands-on application.

-Overall, the demand for engineering technicians within the U.S. is very strong and should continue to grow.
-Improvement and updating of infrastructure along with a strong construction market will result in more jobs for engineering technicians in the years to come.
+Overall, the demand for engineering technologies graduates within the U.S. is very strong and should continue to grow.
+Improvement and updating of infrastructure along with a strong construction market will result in more jobs for two-year technicians in the years to come.

 The U.S. Bureau of Labor Statistics lists the annual median pay (2019) for the following 2-year and 4-year engineering technologies related occupations between about $45,000 to $95,000.